THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## Annocement
-I am always looking for highly self-motivated research interns to join exciting research projects on Trustworthy AI in our group.
-Besides, I am always willing to work together on interesting projects with external collaborators.
+I am **always looking for highly self-motivated research interns** to join exciting research projects on Trustworthy AI in our group.
+Besides, I am **always willing to work together on interesting projects with external collaborators**.
 Drop me an email if you are interested!

 ## News
 * 07/2023: Two papers are accepted by ICCV 2023.
-Their codes have be released.
+Their codes have been released.
 * 06/2023: So exciting to receive the Rising Star Award from WAIC'23.
 * 05/2023: So exciting to receive the Best Paper Award from PAKDD'23.